christopherseaman/datasci_217/07/index.md

 - **pandas**
   - High-level data manipulation library.
   - Built-in plotting methods that simplify creating visualizations from DataFrames.
-  - *Pandas: Not just adorable bears, but also your data's best friend!*
 - **Matplotlib**
   - Foundation library for data visualization in Python.
   - Offers detailed control over plots.
-  - *Think of it as the "Swiss Army Knife" of plotting—versatile and handy!*
 - **Seaborn**
   - Statistical data visualization library.
   - Provides attractive default styles and color palettes.
-  - *Because your data deserves to look as fabulous as it feels!*

 ---